jeissyguimaraes/selenium_java_test_automation_ach/README.md

 - **📊 ExtentReports**: Tool for generating test reports.
 - **🔄 Jackson**: Library for handling JSON data.
 - **✨ Lombok**: Library to reduce boilerplate code.
+- **⚙️ Jenkins**: Continuous integration and continuous deployment server.
+- **🐳 Docker**: Platform for developing, shipping, and running applications in containers.

 ## SOLID Principles and Best Practices